benjaminadk/bvgsoftware/_posts/svg-icon-with-no-artistic-ability.md

 </svg>
 </p>

----

 ## In Closing

-Now you know how to make your own icons and turn them into an easy-to-use _React_ component.
+Now you know how to make your own icons and turn them into a simple and reuseable React component.
 Hopefully, you agree with my premise that minimal artistic ability is required.
-I would argue the most important skill is understanding the features of your preferred SVG editor.
-There is a time investment here but I use working on these icons as a break from the more mind crunching code of my main projects.
-I think the result is websites and applications that look better and are more engaging for the user.
+I could even argue that the most important skill is understanding the features of your SVG editor.

+There is a time investment here but I use working on these icons as a break from the more mind crunching code of my projects.
+I think the end results are websites and applications that look more authentic and are more engaging for the user.

 ---

-### Examples From My Last Project
+\*\*Examples From My Last Project

 <p className="flex items-center justify-between">
 <svg width='100px' viewBox='0 0 50 50' style='margin-right: 20px;'>